 - You will then be allowed to use the phone to get in touch with family, friends, or bail bondsman.

-- If you think you will get released quickly, they will let you keep wearing street clothes, but if you are not expected to make bail quickly you you will have to change into a jail uniform.
+- If you think you will get released quickly, they will let you keep wearing street clothes, but if you are not expected to make bail quickly you will have to change into a jail uniform.

 Have you ever been arrested and gone through processing at jail?
 If so, please tell us how it happened.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that will help other people that get arrested get through the procedure?

 Click here to leave a comment